-As vaccination rates rise and COVID-19 cases decline, Caltech is gradually resuming on-campus activities.
+As vaccination rates rise, Caltech is gradually resuming on-campus activities.

-A scaled-down version of our customary summer research programs for students will begin on June 14.
-Caltech will provide on-campus housing for up to 385 fully vaccinated undergraduates to support their research, training, and learning experiences.
+A scaled-down version of our customary summer research programs for students began on June 14.
+Caltech is providing on-campus housing for up to 385 fully vaccinated undergraduates to support their research, training, and learning experiences.
 The Pasadena Public Health Department (PPHD) has approved these summer plans.

 PPHD also indicated that Caltech can fully reopen student housing and classrooms this fall to vaccinated students.
 Caltech celebrates the planned return of its students and arrival of one of its most diverse cohorts of new graduate and undergraduate scholars.

-Additionally, 87 percent of staff members have self-reported that they are vaccinated.
-While many members of our community continue to work remotely, the Institute will be supporting a transition to on-site work throughout the summer.
-All individuals coming to campus will continue to follow protocols that support the health and well-being of the broader community and help prevent contagion.
+Additionally, more than 95 percent of active staff members and students have self-reported that they have received at least one dose of a COVID-19 vaccine.
+While many members of our community continue to work remotely, the Institute is supporting a transition to on-site work throughout the summer.

 As a reminder, if you are experiencing symptoms or have been exposed to COVID-19, you may not enter campus.
 Please continue to wear face coverings when indoors on campus.
 Thank you for helping us protect the campus community.